The best (and worst) stock markets of 2016

 Here's an overview of some of the best performing global markets of the year:

-Russia's RTS index has rallied by 50% since the start of the year and the country's other main index -- Micex -- has shot up by 26%.
+Russia's RTS index has rallied by 52% in dollar terms since the start of the year.
+The country's other main index -- Micex -- has shot up by 27%.
+It's denominated in rubles.

 Global investors rushed into Russia following the U.S. election because they expect President-elect Donald Trump to help thaw frosty relations between the two nations.